 Evolution and the Church

-Presented by the Blessed Kateri Tekakwitha Conservation Center
+Presented by the Saint Kateri Tekakwitha Conservation Center

 "The Christian picture of the world is this, that the world in its details is the product of a long process of evolution but that at the most profound level it comes from the Logos.
 Thus it carries rationality within itself."